-Serena Kovalosky is a sculptor who is known for pushing the boundaries of traditional gourdcraft to create fine art sculptures that celebrate the organic form.
-She is also a curator, cultural project developer and owner of Artful Vagabond Productions whose mission is to celebrate the creativity and inspiration that artists bring to this world and to promote the arts as a viable and valuable commodity in today’s society.
+Serena Kovalosky is well-known for pushing the boundaries of traditional gourdcraft to create fine art sculptures that celebrate the organic form.
+She is also a curator, cultural project developer and founder of Artful Vagabond Productions whose mission is to celebrate the creativity and inspiration that artists bring to this world and to promote the arts as a viable and valuable commodity in today’s society.

 Kovalosky grew up in rural Washington County, New York and developed an early appreciation for nature, spending much of her childhood exploring local woodlands.
 Her artistic inclinations were inspired her father, a professional photographer with whom she witnessed the film-developing process, accompanying him in the darkroom as a young child in the age before digital.
 She soon discovered her own natural talent for composition and form, which she later honed during her years as a sculptor.

 Kovalosky was also fascinated by travel and foreign cultures and initially launched her career in the travel industry after studying languages at the State University at Potsdam, NY and spending a year in Tours, France.
 But she eventually traded her well-worn suitcases for an artist’s loft in Montreal, Canada and spent the next decade studying with professional artists in a variety of disciplines while researching tribal and traditional folk art.

 She experimented with numerous mediums, but it was a friend’s collection of lacquered gourd art from Olina, Mexico that forever changed the focus of her work.

 “Holding one of the gourds in my hands, I immediately felt a connection that traveled up my arms and exploded in my heart.
 I had no clue what a gourd was nor how to work with it, but I was completely and inexplicably smitten,” said the artist.